tinymce/tinymce-docs/_includes/context/priority.md

     - `scope: 'node'`
     - A predicate matching the current selection or cursor position.

-    If there any matching **context forms**, the first one found will be displayed in the editor and the process will end.
+    If there are any matching **context forms**, the first one found will be displayed in the editor and the process will end.

 2. Find all **context forms** with both:

     - `scope: 'editor'`
     - A predicate matching the current selection or cursor position.

-    If there any matching **context forms**, the first one found will be displayed in the editor and the process will end.
+    If there are any matching **context forms**, the first one found will be displayed in the editor and the process will end.

 3. Find all **context toolbars** with both:

     - Any `scope`
     - A predicate matching the current selection or cursor position.

-    If there any matching **context toolbars**, the editor will prioritize the context toolbars based on the `position` value.
+    If there are any matching **context toolbars**, the editor will prioritize the context toolbars based on the `position` value.

     - All context toolbars with `position: 'selection'` or `position: 'node'` will be concatenated, the concatenated toolbar will be displayed, and the process will end.
     - Otherwise, all context toolbars with `position: line` will be concatenated, the concatenated toolbar will be displayed, and the process will end.